AIESydProgYr12021/aie_cpd-SweetChilliMayo/Documentation/01 - GameDesignPitch.md

 The game aims to create a competitive but fun experience for both players.
 The players will experience a phase where they aren't sure on strategies when they first start playing, although after time, they will learn how to interact and compete against other players.

 ## Unique Selling Points
-What makes your game stand out?
-How is it different from all other games?
-The VFX will hopefully help the game stand out from the board game itself, and it would eventually support online gameplay, allowing friends to play together online (this is a stretch goal).
+The VFX will help the game stand out from the board game itself, and it will eventually support online gameplay, allowing friends to play together online (this is a stretch goal).
+This game also does not exist as a digital game yet for online or single player gameplay.

 ## Genre
 2 Player Turn Based Strategy Board Game similar to Othello and Chess.